gcarbo01/process-diagram/README.md

 <br>

 ## Applications
-The Process diagram can include more than one application. for example:<br>
+The Process diagram can include more than one application.
+For example:<br>
 <br>

 * "Engineer" Actor <br>